amschloss/data-cleaning-project/codebook.md

 The problem specification requested that only estimates of mean or standard deviation be included in the tidied set.
 This condition means that the set of signal variables shrinks from 561 to 66.

-## Variable Naming Convention
+## Code Book

 The tidy data set includes 68 columns.
 The first, `subjectid`, lists the numeric study subject identifier.
-The second, `activity`,
+The second, `activity`, specifies the activity in which the subject was engaged for each observation.
+The remaining 66 columns comprise the signal variables.

+### Signal variables and naming convention

-The signal variables have been named to be more understandable in the absence of a code book or other supporting documentation.
+Each signal variable has been named to be more understandable in the absence of a code book or other supporting documentation.
 Each variable is named using the following five-part convention, with each part separated by a `-` for ease of readability:

 | Name part | Meaning | Allowable values |
 | --- | --- | --- |